kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_init.md

-Run this command in order to set up the Kubernetes master.
+Run this command in order to set up the Kubernetes control plane.

 ### Synopsis